diebraga/project2/README.md

   list of companies that users can send their requests.

-  The `login` and `register` page, all elements are made with all best pratices of HTML and it's proops, CSS flex box animations, and design patterns.
+  The `login` and `register` page, all elements are made with all best pratices of HTML and it's proops, CSS flex box animations, and design patterns aiming better code manteinence and growth.

 ## Features